tlaskowsky/cdk-gitlab-3day-workshop/lab-6a/README.md

    - Configure auto-scaling based on queue depth

 * Lab 6b
-3. Add monitoring and alerting:
-   - Create an SNS topic for notifications
-   - Configure CloudWatch alarms for SQS queue and Fargate metrics
-4. Deploy a static website:
+3. Deploy a static website:
    - Create an S3 bucket for static content
    - Set up a CloudFront distribution
    - Deploy simple HTML/CSS files to show system status
-5. Test the end-to-end solution
+4. Test the end-to-end solution
-6. Deploy and verify all components
+5. Deploy and verify all components

 ## Prerequisites